Apr 22, 2021

 Appearance and Design

 First up, you need a good look.
-With Drupal, you won’t have to look for.
-The official theme repo offers over 2500 unique options!
+With Drupal, you won’t have to go look for a theme.
+The official theme repo offers over 2800 unique options.

 You can look for templates based on your Drupal version, the theme’s status, stability, and many other filters.